* Images shown are of mature plants

 No matter how cold it gets, the Chicago Hardy Fig Tree will never let you down.
-It's a Fig-yielding machine that can withstand some of the coldest winter temperatures Mother Nature can dish out.
-Also known as the Cold Hardy Fig, it can literally freeze over and still come back strong the following spring, producing bushels of plump, delicious figs.
+Why?
+For starters, the Chicago Hardy can literally freeze over and still come back strong the following spring, producing bushels of plump, delicious figs.

-As wonderful as the Chicago Hardy looks, the real prize is all the figs. The golf ball sized, richly colored fruit abounds.
-Slice one open and behold the juicy flesh of these high quality figs. Perfect for peeling and eating right off the tree in late summer to early fall, you'll be enjoying these amazing figs in your first season after planting.
-And the numbers may surprise you.
-Your Chicago Hardy will yield as many as 100 pints of figs each season!
+And you get a ton of fresh fruit.
+Perfect for peeling and eating right off the tree in late summer to early fall, you'll be enjoying these amazing figs just a year or two after planting.
+The numbers may surprise you: Your Chicago Hardy will yield as many as 100 pints of figs each season!

 Chicago Hardy Fig Tree Pollination

 Chicago Hardy Fig Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Chicago Hardy Fig Tree will drastically increase the size of your crop.

 Planting & Care